Kuly14/DJED/README.md

 yarn hardhat --network mainnet deploy --tags second
 ```

 This will deploy the controller, transfer the WBTC from the ICO and transfers ownership of the tokens to the controller.
+After this step the stable coin is live and can be freely traded.